101 Cooking For Two

 Raw chicken thighs with seasoning—labeled.

-👨🍳Quick Overview: Grilling Chicken Thighs
+👨🍳 Quick Overview: Grilling Chicken Thighs

-Heat the grill to a surface temperature of 450°F (medium-high).
-Let the chicken rest at room temperature for 20–30 minutes while the grill preheats.
+1. Preheat the grill – Heat to about 450°F (medium-high).
+Let the chicken rest at room temp for 20–30 minutes.

-clean and oil grill crates.
+Clean and oil grill grates.

 trim any fat off of chicken thighs.

-place sesoned thighs on a preheated grill.
+Place seasoned thighs on a preheated grill.

-✅Pro Tip: The “uneven grilling” method and trimming help prevent burnt skin and flare-ups
+✅ Pro Tip: The “uneven grilling” method and trimming help prevent burnt skin and flare-ups

 pile of chicken thighs.